Spencerx/AstraAI/Tools/README.md

-# Running a Quantized LLM with llama.cpp and Ollama on HPC
+# Installing and building tools

 This document describes the end-to-end workflow to:
 - Get and build `llama.cpp`
 - Get ollama
+- Get aider (agent)

 ---